 Do This If Your Smell the Gas

-If you smell propane, it means there is a gas leak.
+If you notice propane, it means there is a gas leak.
 Propane is highly flammable, so it is important to take action immediately to avoid an explosion or fire.
 If you are inside a building, open all the windows and doors to ventilate the area.
 Turn off all gas-powered appliances, including the water heater and furnace.

 Do not use any electrical switches, including light switches, as this could create a spark and ignite the propane.
 If you are outside, move away from the area immediately and do not return until the gas has dissipated.
 If you can see the source of the leak, turn off the propane tank valve.
 If you cannot find the source of the leak, call the propane company or the fire department for assistance.

-what To Do in this Situation
+What To Do in this Situation

 If you smell propane, it could be because there is a propane leak.
 If there is a propane leak, you should: